 Another important factor in treatment is eye protection.
 Bell's palsy can interrupt the eyelid's natural blinking ability, leaving the eye exposed to irritation and drying.
 Therefore, keeping the eye moist and protecting the eye from debris and injury, especially at night, is important.
 Lubricating eye drops, such as artificial tears or eye ointments or gels, and eye patches are also effective.

 Other therapies such as physical therapy, facial massage or acupuncture may provide a potential small improvement in facial nerve function and pain.

 In general, decompression surgery for Bell's palsy -- to relieve pressure on the nerve -- is controversial and is seldom recommended.
 On rare occasions, cosmetic or reconstructive surgery may be needed to reduce deformities and correct some damage such as an eyelid that will not fully close or a crooked smile.

-Reference: The National Institute of Neurological Disorders and Stroke
+Reference: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)